VsevolodSauta/jobpool/queue.md

 - Must return current state (read committed or stronger isolation)
 - Must return error if job doesn't exist
 - Must support efficient lookup by job ID

+#### GetJobs

+**Signature**: `GetJobs(ctx context.Context, jobIDs []string) ([]*Job, error)`

+**Preconditions**:
+- `ctx` is a valid context
+- `jobIDs` is a slice (may be empty)

+**Postconditions**:
+- If slice is empty:
+  - Returns empty slice and `nil` error (no-op)
+- Returns slice of jobs found (may be smaller than input if some jobs don't exist)
+- Best-effort: all existing jobs are returned even if some are not found
+- Returns first error encountered if any job lookup fails, but all found jobs are still returned
+- No observable side effects (read-only operation)

+**Batch Semantics**:
+- Empty slice is valid and returns immediately (no-op)
+- Best-effort processing: all existing jobs are returned even if some fail
+- Partial failures: returns first error encountered, but all found jobs are still returned

+**Backend Expectations**:
+- Must return complete job records with all fields populated for each found job
+- Must return current state (read committed or stronger isolation)
+- Must support efficient lookup by job IDs
+- Should be more efficient than multiple `GetJob` calls

 #### GetJobStats